Few-to-many-particle crossover of pair excitations in a superfluid

 A fundamental question in physics is how the constituents of interacting systems behave collectively to yield the emergent properties of matter~\cite{anderson72}: How many particles are required to transition from a few-body ensemble to a collective many-body state?
 Experiments that explore this crossover are scarce: Examples include the emergence of metallic behavior in colloidal clusters~\cite{rademann87}, semiconductor quantum dots~\cite{alivisatos96,reimann02}, or superconductivity in nanograins~\cite{ralph95,black96,ralph97}.
-Recent experiments on few-body ensembles of ultracold fermions provide a new platform in which the few-to-many body crossover can be studied~\cite{serwane11,zuern13}.
+Recent experiments on few-body ensembles of ultracold fermions provide a new platform in which the few-to-many-body crossover can be studied~\cite{serwane11,zuern13}.
 These cold atom setups offer several advantages over solid-state systems: For example, they are free of disorder or impurities, and parameters such as the trap geometry and the interaction strength are controlled very accurately.
 Moreover, precise measurement techniques exist, such as modulation spectroscopy~\cite{bayha20} or even direct fluorescence imagining of the few-body wave function~\cite{holten21a,holten22}.
+On the theoretical side, it is a significant challenge to describe the few-to-many-particle crossover, with most theoretical methods tailored to describe either few-particle ensembles or the many-particle limit.